FioChuck/normalized_data_gen/README.md

 A simple Scala Spark application that generates random mock data with a normal distribution.
 The resulting data is written to Google BigQuery using the Apache Spark connector for BigQuery.
 See connector details [here](https://github.com/GoogleCloudDataproc/spark-bigquery-connector).

-This project can also be used as a template for building a Scala Spark CI/CD pipeline with [sbt](https://www.scala-sbt.org/) _(Simple Build Tool)_ and Github Actions.
+This project can also be used as a template for building Scala Spark CI/CD pipelines with [sbt](https://www.scala-sbt.org/) _(Simple Build Tool)_ and Github Actions.

 # Setup